TangSteven/Enable-Facebook-Hidden-Reactions/README.md

 # Enable Facebook Hidden Reactions

-Paste index.js into JS Console (read it first and make sure you don't xss yourself).
+Paste index.js (read it first and make sure you don't xss yourself) into JS Console at document-idle(before any Facebook posts appears).
 Note only the last two hidden reactions (fire and airplane) work currently.

 <p align="center">